Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 - You’re new to self-hosting

-- You want the best overall experience
+- You want the best overall experience (and it shows)

 - You need Docker Compose support